pypa/packaging.python.org/source/guides/tool-recommendations.rst

 Popular :term:`build backends <build backend>` for pure-Python packages include, in alphabetical order:

-- Flit-core_ -- developed with but separate from :ref:`Flit`.
-A minimal and
+- :doc:`Flit-core <flit:pyproject_toml>` -- developed with but separate from :ref:`Flit`.
-  opinionated build backend.
+  A minimal and opinionated build backend.
 It does not support plugins.

 - Hatchling_ -- developed with but separate from :ref:`Hatch`.
 Supports plugins.